 - Let us describe how function calls are generally handled.
-Details may differ according to calling conventions and compilation options (e.g. for code protection or optimisation). - PC = program counter, the address of the currently execution instruction - SP = stack pointer, the address of the current stack location - FP = frame pointer, the base address for the currently executing function
+Details may differ according to calling conventions and compilation options (e.g. for code protection or optimisation). - PC = program counter, the address of the currently execution instruction - SP = stack pointer, the address of the current stack location - FP = frame pointer, the base address for local function data in the stack